partcad/partcad/mkdocs/docs/roadmap.md

 These are the elements that deliver the primary value to users, solving their most significant problems or fulfilling the main purpose of the product.

+- [ ] Walk through [Tutorial] in clean VM.
+  - There was missing `sudo apt-get install openscad`.
+  - Create Behave test for Tutorial?
+- [ ] Add Quick Start section on https://partcad.org/
+- [ ] Add FAQ section in `./docs` and explain how to:
+  - Default windows Python can't compile some of the PartCAD dependencies.
+  - Why Part cat contaminates my host env? - Conda for sandboxing, on mac - mamba.
 - [x] Replace `https://github.com/openvmp/...` with `https://github.com/partcad/...`
 - [x] Replace 80 to 120 everywhere
       [`#discussion_r1860553570`](https://github.com/partcad/partcad/pull/213#discussion_r1860553570).